Susan Janice Hyde

 The prefab only had two bedrooms, so my two brothers had one room and I shared a room with mum and dad but 1960 saw our family move to a three bedroomed house, still in Loughton but on the Debden Estate, which meant I would have a room of my own.

 Paley Gardens remained the family home for the next 29 years, until Mum, Dad and Keith moved into a ground floor flat in 1989.
 Michael and I had already moved out by then.

 School didn’t get off to a very good start for me.

 I was a few days short of my fifth birthday when I started at Sir Thomas Willingale County Infants School at the start of September 19**, but I hadn’t been there more than six weeks when I was rushed to hospital for an emergency operation.
-I had aappendicitis, it burst as they were removing it and it was touch and go for a while.
-I was starting to make a good recovery but then things started to go wrong again when they found I had peritonitis, caused by the burst and I had to undergo another emergency operation.
+I had appendicitis, it burst as they were removing it and it was touch and go for a while.
+I was starting to make a good recovery but then things started to go wrong again when they found I had developed peritonitis, caused by the burst and I had to undergo another emergency operation.

 Fortunately it all turned out ok in the end, but I was off school for a very long time, which meant a slow start for me and a lot of catching up to do when I finally went back.

 I remained at the infants school until 19** and this was where I first showed an interest in art and stitching, something that would play a big part in my life in years to come.